Florida Bankruptcy Facts

-Stop Foreclosure Immediately
+Stop Foreclosure Immediately to Protect Your Estate

 - You will still be obligated to make all future mortgage payments directly to the mortgage company, but they may not foreclose to collect any outstanding mortgage payments.

-Keep Your Car
+How to Keep Your Car and Maintain Your Freedom

 - If the repossession man is looking for your car, a Chapter 13 bankruptcy will also stop the finance company from repossessing your car.

 - The past due payments and the entire balance on your vehicle loan will be consolidated, which you will pay off over the next three to five years.
 The vehicle finance company can no longer repossess you car, and you will no longer have to make a payment directly to the finance company.